-D. Regulatory Compliance and Quality Review
+D. Regulatory Review:

-- 1. Overview: Concurrent with the USAMRAA negotiations, RCQ will review the Certificate of Environmental Compliance, and PI Safety Program Assurance form submitted with the proposal, as well as RCQ documents related to Research Involving Animal Use and Research Involving Human Subjects/Anatomical Substance Use submitted upon request to ensure that Army regulations are met. - 2.
-Certificate of Environmental Compliance: The Certificate of Environmental Compliance should be submitted with the proposal.
+- 1. Overview: Concurrent with the USAMRAA negotiations, the office of Surety, Safety and Environmental will review the Certificate of Environmental Compliance, and Principal Investigator Safety Program Assurance form submitted with the proposal.
+The USAMRMC RCQ office will review documents related to Research Involving Animal Use and Research Involving Human Subjects/Anatomical Substance Use submitted upon request to ensure that Army regulations are met. - 2.
+Certificate of Environmental Compliance: The Certificate of Environmental Compliance must be submitted with the proposal.
 If multiple research sites/institutions are funded in your proposal, then a Certificate of Environmental Compliance for each site will be requested at a later date. - 3.
-Safety Program Documents: The Principal Investigator Safety Assurance Form should be submitted with the proposal.
+Safety Program Documents: The Principal Investigator Safety Program Assurance form must be submitted with the proposal.